 ...and when you click to open Dev Tools you can see Warnings present in the Console.

-Note: If you have the Dev Tool add-on, you'll find the Console option as a tab when Dev Tools is open.
+You'll find the Console option as a tab when Dev Tools is open.

 Clicking the Console (or Dev Tools) button will show the state of the current page's console at the precise moment in time you're viewing.